Twiztid: Mirror Mirror and The Green Book (2002–2004)

-On April 8, 2002, Twiztid released their first extended play and third major release, Mirror Mirror.
+In April 2002, Twiztid released their first extended play and third major release, Mirror Mirror.
 AllMusic reviewer Bradley Torreano praised the EP, writing that "Despite the fact that few outside of the juggalo family will give this a chance, this might be one of the most accurate portrayals of the mood of most unhappy young people in 2002".
 Mirror Mirror peaked at No. 5 on the Billboard Top Independent Albums chart and at No. 103 on the Billboard 200 chart.
 The duo then embarked on a national tour to support Mirror Mirror.
 Footage from the tour was incorporated into a webshow that was hosted by Twiztid titled The Purple Show, which also featured skits and backstage antics.
 Only four episodes were filmed for The Purple Show before its cancellation; however, it was released on DVD with extra content in early 2003.

 For the 2003 version of the nationwide Van's Warped Tour, Twiztid was added to the lineup.
 Due to the differences in genres at the festival, Twiztid had not received a warm reception overall and they did not return to the festival for over 15 years.
 On July 1, 2003, Twiztid released their third studio album The Green Book.
 Madrox referred to the album as a "Juggalo favorite".
 AllMusic reviewer Rob Theakston panned the album, writing that it "is much, much better than the last ICP card record, but looking at the forest from the trees, that really isn't saying much anymore".
 The Green Book peaked at No. 2 on the Billboard Top Independent Albums chart and at No. 52 on the Billboard 200 chart.
 In October 2003, Twiztid created an annual event named Fright Fest for halloween.
 The event also featured Blaze Ya Dead Homie, Anybody Killa, JD Tha Weed Man, and the duo's former House of Krazees partner The R.O.C. as performers.
 An exclusive EP titled Fright Fest 2003 was also released to coincide with the event.
 Also in 2003, Twiztid had formed a short-lived record label on the side named Majik Recordz.
 Nothing was released on the label due to the duo's falling out with a business partner.

 In 2004, Monoxide released his debut solo album Chainsmoker LP.
 The album charted at No. 191 on the Billboard 200 chart, No. 14 on the Billboard Top Independent Albums chart, and No. 3 on the Billboard Heatseekers chart.
 It had featured guests such as Blaze Ya Dead Homie, Anybody Killa, Esham, and Madrox.